indraptama/itmock/brief/service-merchant.md

 What?
-An electronic vouchers platforms that can be distributed instantly via: sms mobile app physical vouchers
+An electronic vouchers platforms that can be distributed instantly via sms, mobile app, physical vouchers.

 Why?
 - Logistic & Distributions